Multimodal Markup Document Models for Graphic Design Completion: Experiments

 \subsubsection{Setup}

-We use the same dataset as the image reconstruction task and convert 165,991 graphic design templates to SVG format to train the models.
-In the conversion, we represent text elements by { \verb|<text>|} tags, and other elements by { \verb|<image>|} tags.
-We do not specify attributes if they have the default values.
-Also, since SVG cannot render multi-line text in a single element, we split a text element into multiple elements when a new line appears.
+We use the Crello dataset~\cite{YamaguchiCanvasVAE2021} (version 5.0.0), comprising 19,372 templates for training, 1,823 for validation, and 2,107 for testing.
+We then convert these templates into SVG format.
+During the conversion, we represent text elements with { \verb|<text>|} tags and other elements with { \verb|<image>|} tags.
+We omit attributes when they have default values.
+Also, because SVG does not support multi-line text within a single element, we split any text element into multiple elements whenever a new line appears.

-We train our MarkupDM with the fill-in-the-middle (FIM) objective~\cite{BavarianEfficient2022,AghajanyanCM32022} to predict the middle part of the sequence from the prefix and suffix parts.
-Considering the span we want to fill-in as the middle part, our model can infer the span from the preceding and following context.
-We validate the effectiveness of our method with three tasks: \emph{attribute value completion} represented like { \verb|<text x="[MASK]" ...>|} where { \verb|[MASK]|} represents the target span to be filled, \emph{image completion} represented like { \verb|<image href="[MASK]" .../>|}, and \emph{text completion} represented like { \verb|<text ...>[MASK]</text>|}.
-We select six attribute types, { \verb|x|}, { \verb|y|}, { \verb|width|}, { \verb|height|}, { \verb|font-family|}, and { \verb|font-size|} for the attribute value completion task.
-Note that we do not train MarkupDM with task-specific supervision, such as task-specific FIM patterns, and tasks are post-hoc for evaluation purposes.
+We train our MarkupDM with the fill-in-the-middle (FIM) objective~\cite{BavarianEfficient2022,AghajanyanCM32022}, which predicts a randomly selected middle span based on the prefix and suffix.
+In this setup, MarkupDM can infer the missing span from its preceding and following context.
+To demonstrate its effectiveness, we evaluate three tasks: attribute value completion, image completion, and text completion.
+Attribute value completion is represented as { \verb|<text x="[MASK]" ...>|}, where { \verb|[MASK]|} indicates the span to be filled.
+Image completion is represented as { \verb|<image href="[MASK]" .../>|}, and text completion is represented as { \verb|<text ...>[MASK]</text>|}.
+For attribute value completion, we focus on six attribute types: { \verb|x|}, { \verb|y|}, { \verb|width|}, { \verb|height|}, { \verb|font-family|}, and { \verb|font-size|}.
+Note that we do not train MarkupDM with task-specific supervision such as specialized FIM patterns; these tasks serve only for post-hoc evaluation.

-We evaluate MarkupDM using 13,188 to 24,872 target spans obtained from 2,000 unseen templates, selecting the corresponding spans for each task.
-We select StarCoder~\cite{LiStarCoder2023} (SC1) and StarCoder2~\cite{lozhkovStarCoder2024} (SC2) as the base LLMs for our MarkupDM for their strong performance on code comprehension and generation tasks.
-We are unaware of literature having the same experimental setting as ours, but for reference, we report the performance of the most similar method, FlexDM~\cite{InoueFlexible2023}.
-We train the FlexDM model on our dataset using random masking patterns and adjust it as comparable as possible.
-We also compare MarkupDM with the base LLMs in different model sizes.
-For attribute value completion, we report the mean accuracy for each attribute type.
-We parse attributes from the text generated by MarkupDM and evaluate the accuracy using the quantized representation used in FlexDM.